Preconception Care for Male Partners

 In up to 50% of cases, infertility issues stem from the male, and the quality of human semen has declined by 50–60% over the last 40 years due to a variety of factors.

-• Zinc - has an important role in sperm physiological functions and decrease of zinc in seminal plasma is associated with sperm quality
+• Zinc - plays an important role in sperm physiological function, and low zinc levels in seminal plasma are associated with reduced sperm quality.

-• Vitamin C - low levels of semen vitamin C concentrations is directly related to decreased amount of normal morphology of sperm and increased sperm DNA damage
+• Vitamin C - low semen vitamin C concentrations are directly linked to decreased normal sperm morphology and increased sperm DNA damage.

-• Selenium - is essential for normal spermatogenesis
+• Selenium - is essential for healthy spermatogenesis.

-• Vitamin D - plays an important role in male fertility and serum levels of vitamin D are positively associated with semen quality
+• Vitamin D - plays an important role in male fertility, and serum vitamin D levels are positively associated with semen quality.

-• Omega 3 - supplementation with DHA has the ability to improve sperm motility
+• Omega 3 - DHA supplementation may improve sperm motility.

 Learn More